I'm Masahiko Yokota（横田 昌彦）, a pastel painter and digital art artist living in Sapporo City Japan.

 Odilon Redon also painted in oils, but until he married at the age of 40 and had his second son at the age of 49 (his eldest son, Jean, died prematurely), he painted Flaubert's 'The Temptation of St. Antoine' in charcoal and lithographs, and other imaginary monsters, animals and plants.

-The poet Stephane Mallarmé called Rudon's monochrome work "black as scarlet and majestic".
+The poet Stephane Mallarmé called Redon's monochrome work "black as scarlet and majestic".

 (Photo: lithograph from 'The Temptation of St. Antoine' "She takes a pitch-black sponge from her bosom and covers it with her kiss".)